How To Find The 8 Sedona Vortexes

 This energy will positively affect your ability to communicate and connect to your feminine side.
 To feel the strongest energy, you will need to hike to the top saddles between the spire.

-We hiked to Cathedral Rock for sunrise and it was an extremely memorable morning.
-This is also one of the most popular vortex hikes in Sedona so use our guide below to plan your trip.
+We hiked to Cathedral Rock for sunrise and it was one of our favorite mornings in Sedona.

 4. Boynton Canyon Vortex